Parshant679/Parshant679/Readme.md

 ###

-<p align="left">My name is Parshant Rajput and I'm a Associate Software developer, from India</p>
+<p align="left">My name is Parshant Rajput and I'm a Software Engineer, from India</p>

 ###